 Will struggle with AAA Games

-This laptop differs from the majority of the list and uses an AMD Ryzen 5 CPU.
-This is newer than the i5 and falls behind very slightly in terms of performance, however, it is more power-efficient and will not cause your laptop to die as fast.
+This laptop differs from the majority of gaming laptops on this list and uses an AMD Ryzen 5 CPU.
+This is newer than the i5 and falls behind very slightly in terms of performance, however, it is more power-efficient and will not cause your laptop to heat up as much while gaming.

 This is also paired with the AMD Radeon RX560X GPU which will play most modern games at medium graphics.

 It’ll struggle to hit more than 45 FPS with some higher-level games which will definitely take away from the immersion of the game, as you should really expect a minimum of 60 FPS.
 You won’t have this issue with mid-level games and will be able to play comfortably without any drop in gameplay.

 This gaming laptop has a slightly bigger screen than the rest on the list, coming in at just over 17 inches.
 This screen is HD and anti-glare, with a resolution of 1920×1080, this is good for most modern games and you’ll get a nice clear view of what you’re playing.

 But what becomes noticeable with such a big screen is the low quality of the colors and the lack of depth in the display.
 This is disappointing and can often be distracting when playing, however, this will not be detrimental to your gameplay.

 What is good about this gaming laptop, is that the increase in screen size does not make the model clunky or unattractive.
 It looks good, with a sleek case so this laptop would look good in any setting.

 This laptop also offers 8GB DDR4 which is plenty of RAM in most modern gaming scenarios, especially games that match this laptop’s capabilities.
 However, you will be restricted in terms of multi-tasking.
 If you would like to use your laptop for streaming, this laptop simply won’t meet the requirements so it would definitely be worth looking at another model.
 For general gaming use, your multitasking will be fine.